CESNET/du-docs/docs/jupyterhub.md

 ![lab](jupyterhub-images/lab.png)

 ## Storage
 By default, every notebook runs with persistent storage mounted to `/home/jovyan`.
 Therefore, we recommend to save the data to `/home/jovyan` directory to have them accessible every time notebook is spawned.
 Same persistent storage is mounted to all your notebooks so you can share data across multiple instances.
-If you delete all your JupyterHub notebook instances and spawn new one later, again same persistent storage is mounted.
-Therefore your data are preserved across instances and spawns.
+If you delete all your JupyterHub notebook instances and spawn new one later, same persistent storage is mounted again.
+Therefore, your data are preserved across instances and spawns.

 ### MetaCentrum home
 You can mount your MetaCentrum home --- check the options and select the desired home.
 Currently, it is possible to mount only one home per notebook.
 In hub, your home is located in `/home/meta/{meta-username}`.